TraffickStop/gather-the-children/README.md

 * Run `pip-sync` to install the dependencies to the virtual environment

 Then commit the modified **requirements.txt** and **requirements.in** files to the repo.

+# Where does the code live

+The `collect_case_numbers/` directory contains code for a lambda function that runs once a week and grabs the latest case numbers.
+It will pass in the last date that the lambda function was run.
+After getting all of the case numbers it sends the case numbers to the `case-numbers` queue in us-east-1

+The `gather_case_info/` directory contains code for a lambda function that runs whenever there are messages in the `case-numbers` queue.
+It will gather case info for the case number received from the sqs queue.